Fredjod/My-Banking-Agent/HOWTO-INSTALL.md

 This presents the complete installation guide for all the required applications: Apache, MySQL, PHP, Owncloud and Perl.
 You can bypass some of those steps depending on your current system conf.

-First, make sure that the system is uptodate:
+First, make sure that the system is up to date:

     $ sudo apt-get update
     $ sudo apt-get upgrade